syncfusion-content/javascript-docs/js/Grid/Selection.md

 ## Drag Selection

 The Drag selection allows to perform selection of the particular row or cell by performing mouse dragging.
 To enable drag selection, set [`allowDragSelection`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings-allowdragselection "allowDragSelection") property of the [`selectionSettings`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings "selectionSettings") as `true`.
-Now you can select the cells or rows in the Grid by drgging the mouse.
+Now you can select the cells or rows in the Grid by dragging the mouse.

 N> The [`selectionType`](https://help.syncfusion.com/api/js/ejgrid#members:selectiontype "selectionType") property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.